McKenzie caught all three of his targets for 34 yards during Thursday's win over the Cowboys.

 McKenzie had caught at least four passes in three straight games coming into Sunday.
 He and Josh Allen just couldn't get on the same page Sunday.
-McKenzie fell out of favor last season in Denver with mental errors and fumbles and he has fumbled twice, losing one, in six games with the Bills.
-Still, he's prominent part of a youth movement at receiver in Buffalo and figures to get a fair amount of action in the season finale against the Dolphins, a team against which he caught four passes for 46 yards in Week 13.
+McKenzie fell out of favor last season in Denver with mental errors and fumbles, and he has fumbled twice -- losing one -- in six games with the Bills.
+Still, he's prominent part of a youth movement at receiver in Buffalo and figures to get a fair amount of action in the season finale against the Dolphins, a team he caught four passes against for 46 yards in Week 13.

 McKenzie has been cleared to return to Sunday's game against the Patriots.

 McKenzie left the game for a spell to be evaluated for a head injury, but he's been cleared and will now look to make his mark in the Buffalo offense in the second half of Sunday's contest.